diabeatz96/cain/README.md

 - Added in some settings for player managment to be more accessible.

 ## Migrating to v1.1.X

 If you are coming from an older version of the system here is what you have to know:
-We have completley re-worked items, and they are **Mandatory** for the new system work.
-Details are below when importing the new items, and remember **KEEP DOCUMENT IDS**
+We have completley re-worked items, and they are **Mandatory** for the new system work. **NEW:** The system now automatically imports all compendium content with document IDs preserved!
-When updating, I highly, highly suggest deleting all of your old items and adding the new ones.
+When updating, I highly, highly suggest deleting all of your old items - the new ones will be automatically imported when you reload the world.
 In addition to this, you may have to wipe some parts of actor-sheets.
 I would take screenshots of what you had before and replicate them back to the now standard items that are needed.